PanYuer/MISC/README.md

-Some assignments from various courses.
+Some assignments of various courses provided by Coursera and Codecademy.
+Possible solutions to questions on Leetcode.